icon icon icon icon icon icon icon

 Read More

-CARE's Gender Equality Annual Report 2023 reflects on collective progress towards our gender equality goals under Vision 2030.
-It highlights the global challenges we face, our impact to date and how CARE is leading change as we look towards the future.
+The Gender Equality 2024 annual report marks the progress we are making towards reaching our goal of 50 million people enjoying greater gender equality by 2030.
+It highlights our achievements, marks our challenges and impact to date and how CARE is leading change as we look towards the future.
 Read More

 Read More